SDC-WebSockets/Sidebar/README.md

 ## API

-The API has three routes (the numbers can be replaced with any integer between 1 and 100, inclusive):
+The API has the following routes (the numbers can be replaced with any integer between 1 and 100, inclusive):

+### GET Requests:
 ```
 /price?courseId=27